When you're just beginning as a photographer, there are plenty of things that you have to learn and master.

 The focal length of a lens is a measurement (in millimeters) that indicates the distance between the center of a lens and its focus point.

 That technical definition isn't really what's important when learning about focal length, however.
-Generally speaking, focal length refers to how long the lens is.
+Generally speaking, it refers to how long the lens is.

 What's more important is that you understand how the focal length changes how your images look and how your camera captures the subject matter that you're photographing.